Tygs/tygs/README.rst

 - easy asynchronous HTTP;
 - PUB/SUB between your code on: server/server, server-client, client-client;
-- PUB/SUB between your code on: server/server, server-client, client-client;
+- RPC between your code on: server/server, server-client, client-client;
 - easy task queues;
 - in memory key/value store for caching and more;
 - multiprocessing to bypass the GIL and still play nice and easy with the above.

 For now it's nothing, since the project just started.
 No promises.

-Version : 2.7 due to twisted as a depency.
-They are currently migrating to 3.

-Licence : for now BSD.
-May change.
+Depandancies:

+- Python 3.5+ (uses async/await);
+- 'aiohttp
+- jinja2
+- aiohttp-jinja2',
+- path.py

+Licence: WTFPL

 Install
 --------